mvantriet/sinbad-the-sailor/README.md

 ```

 ## Challenge
-see the original [PDF](doc/sinbad-the-sailor.pdf) of the challenge.
+For a copy of the original challenge see this [PDF](doc/sinbad-the-sailor.pdf).
+Source: https://cpbook.net/methodstosolve.